-Atmosphere: Protected by sand dunes, South Carlsbad State Beach is more private than beaches further north in Carlsbad.
+Atmosphere: Protected by sand dunes, South Carlsbad State Beach is more private than Carlsbad State Beach.
 The surrounding area is primarily residential and lacks in services you might want on a vacation with a baby.
 You’ll find less tourists here and more campers and local residents.

 Parking and Entrance: Park on Hwy.
 1 in one of the few spots on the sand or pay to park in South Ponto lot with easy access to the bathrooms, shower and a short packed-sand entrance.